 After the Anschluss of Austria, a number of buildings in Vienna were decorated with the Nazi symbols and banners with slogans.
 Loos Haus on Michaelerplatz 3, named after its creator, was among the first ones to demonstrate the new order.
 A piece of cloth stated: GLEICHES BLUT GEHORT IN EIN GEMEINSAMES REICH – »Same blood in combined Reich’‘.
 It meant the significance of the reunion between the German Reich and Austria as the historical nation of Aryan blood.

 Loos House has suffered bombing in 1944 and was renewed after the war.
 At one point it included a furniture store and in 1987 Raiffeisenbank has bought the famous construction and the bank is still here.
-The front side of the building with columns varied only slightly from the 1938.
+The front side of the building with columns varied only slightly from 1938.

 Hitler’s speech at Hofburg

-On March 15, 1938 two days after the Anschluss of Austria, the Nazis organized a number of celebrations within the streets of Vienna.
-Surely the most important and famous was a speech of Adolf Hitler, declared from the balcony of HOFBURG, a former Habsburg palace.
+On March 15, 1938, two days after the Anschluss of Austria, the Nazis organized a number of celebrations within the streets of Vienna.
+Surely the most important and famous was a speech by Adolf Hitler, declared from the balcony of HOFBURG, a former Habsburg palace.
 Crowds of people filled the near Heldenplatz (Square of Heroes).
 A few hundreds of thousands of Austrians bridged the gap of the square and some of them even climbed on two famous monuments — Prinz Eugen and Archduke Karl.
 Hitler declared a pompous speech on the future of German Reich and Austria – his motherland.

 Military parades in Vienna

 On March 15-16, 1938 German troops and the SS formations participated in a number of military parades within the streets of Vienna.
-In particular, along the Ringstrasse, heart of the capital, which was a place of passionate interest of a young Adolf Hitler in 1906-1913.
+In particular, along the Ringstrasse, a heart of the capital, which was a place of passionate interest of a young Adolf Hitler in 1906-1913.